chintanparikh/chintanparikh.github.io/source/_posts/2013-06-05-getting-that-startup-internship.markdown

 Also, if you're looking for some neat startups, these startups really stood out to me.
 They've got an amazing team, and are definitely places that I'd suggest working at over the summer.

-* [Plaid](https://www.plaid.io/) - While I absolutely bombed my phone screen (I think it was my second phone interview), William made me feel remarkably comfortable, and it's clear that they're remarkably smart.
+* [Plaid](https://www.plaid.io/) - While I absolutely bombed my phone screen (I think it was my second phone interview), William made me feel extremely comfortable, and it's clear that they're remarkably smart.
 They also [won the TechCrunch Disrupt Hackathon](http://techcrunch.com/2013/04/28/rambler-takes-home-the-disrupt-ny-2013-hackathon-grand-prize-radical-and-learn-to-drive-are-runners-up/)
 * [Aidin](http://www.myaidin.com/) - It'd be hard to find a cooler team to work with over the summer.
 These guys are super smart, and are disrupting an industry that is stuck in the stone ages.
 They're also saving lives, and that really appealed to me.
 * [Enigma](http://enigma.io/) - These guys were awesome.
 I got an offer from them, and I know that I wouldn't have regretted it for a second had I accepted.
 They're big on big data, and are an amazing group of people.
 Oh, and they [won TechCrunch Disrupt's Startup Battlefield](http://techcrunch.com/2013/05/01/and-the-winner-of-techcrunch-disrupt-ny-2013-is-enigma/)
 * [Khan Academy](https://www.khanacademy.org/) - EdTech startups kick ass.
 These guys kick ass.
 And they have an absolutely amazing team behind them.
 I really enjoyed their interviews and it really felt like me and the interviewer were working through a problem together, instead of an interview.